manifesto

 what this is not

-This is not a blog, not a notebook, not a reading list.
 It is a compiled representation of a worldview under active construction.
-The wiki format enforces discipline: if an idea can’t be stated precisely enough to become a page with clear connections to other pages, it isn’t ready.
+The framework format enforces discipline: if an idea can’t be stated precisely enough to become a page with clear connections to other pages, it isn’t ready.
+If a belief can’t declare what would change it, it isn’t a prior, it’s a dogma.